 Embroidery is an ancient method for decorating fabric using a needle and thread.
-Using modern-day machines that can handle large, bulk orders we utilise embroidery to apply logos to apparel, headwear, and high-end bags.
+Using modern-day machines that can handle large, bulk orders we utilise embroidery to apply logos to promotional products as diverse as apparel, headwear, and high-end bags.

 What is Promotional Embroidery?